How have you been? Haven’t seen you for some time now.

 To this day, I don’t understand what exactly happened to me that day.
 I was numb.
 I couldn’t cry, I couldn’t understand everyone panicking.
 Paul even made a remark about me just standing there, asking about all the monitors and what the numbers meant.
 Like I couldn’t understand that my mother was lying on that hospital bed with her temperature lowered so that her body could fight for her life.
 I think, I just didn’t think it could be severe.
 I knew you were so strong, you could do anything you put your hands on, so this shouldn’t be a big deal, should it?

-I couldn’t sleep well and even though I knew the visiting hours were from 3 p.m., I was at the hospital at 10 a.m.
+I couldn’t sleep well.
+When I closed my eyes, I kept seeing you on that hospital bed and I tried so hard to push the image out of my mind, to not think of it because it felt like I was making it worse.
+Even though I knew the visiting hours were from 3 p.m., I was at the hospital at 10 a.m.
 I just had to go, I couldn’t do anything else.
 It got even worse when you had yet another cardiac arrest for yet another 10 minutes.
 30 minutes without oxygen, it didn’t look good.
 But we hoped.

 Since the first day, my days were the same.
 I couldn’t do anything else than to wait around and go to the hospital to see you for 30 minutes and then leave and wait for the next day to do the same.
 Michaela was here every day.
 She understood and came to see me every morning and stayed with me all day.
 It wasn’t like I didn’t want to do anything.
 But I couldn’t.
 You were on my mind all day every day.